-AnQiCMS as an efficient and customizable content management system, provides powerful content model features, allowing us to add various custom fields to articles according to different business needs.These custom parameters not only make the content of the article richer and structured, but also enable personalized display on the front page, greatly enhancing the flexibility and user experience of the website.
+AnQiCMS as an efficient and customizable content management system provides powerful content model features, allowing us to add various custom fields to articles according to different business needs.These custom parameters not only make the article content more rich and structured, but also allow for personalized display on the front page, greatly enhancing the flexibility and user experience of the website.

-Today, let's delve into how to flexibly display these custom parameter lists in the AnQiCMS front page articles.
+Today, let's delve into how to flexibly display these custom parameter lists in the AnQiCMS front page of the article.

 Backend preparation: Define custom parameters

 In AnQiCMS, custom parameters are closely related to the 'content model'.
-This means that you first need to define these parameters in the background for your content model.
+This means that you first need to define these parameters for your content model in the background.

 Once you define and save custom fields here, they are just like the article content itself and can be called and displayed in the front-end template.